scimusmn/tulsa-water-wall/packages/server/README.md

 # Server
-NodeJS server that runs in background of host PC.
-Communicates via websockets with client applications, and controls traffic to Arduino.
+Node server that runs on **one** of the kiosk PCs.
+Communicates via websockets with client interfaces.
+Controls traffic to Arduino.